Opinion: Will the Ukraine war plunge the world economy into a new crisis? | DW | 09.03.2022

 The global financial crisis from 2007 to 2009 caused governments around to the world to put financial markets on a tighter leash, strengthening oversight over banks and their complex products.

-The coronavirus pandemic buried concerns about digitization as more people have finally come to cherish the advantages of remote working.
+The COVID-19 pandemic buried concerns about digitization, as more people have finally come to cherish the advantages of remote working.

 But now war has returned to Europe, unleashed by a man who thinks it's his duty to correct what he sees as past political mistakes.
 He is the president of a country that has all it takes to be an economic superpower: abundant mineral resources, a well-educated population and a rich culture.